 Comparison of float bio-optical measurements with a data assimilating model for Southern Ocean

 Marine ecosystems influence climate through the regulation of carbon dioxide fixed via photosynthesis and exported to the deep ocean.
 In this context, the Southern Ocean is a region of major biogeochemical relevance, responsible for about 30 % of the global biological carbon export.
 The aim of this project is to compare estimates of phytoplankton biomass and particulate organic carbon from autonomous profiling floats deployed by the SOCCOM program () with outputs from a for estimating the Southern Ocean biogeochemistry.
 This evaluation involves an assessment of the representation of phytoplankton physiology and ecology in the model.
-Subsequently, fluxes and seasonality of organic carbon and their effect on oceanic pCO2will be evaluated within the model framework and compared with novel estimates derived from float data.
-Knowledge of a programming language (preferably Matlab) is required.
+Subsequently, fluxes and seasonality of organic carbon and their effect on oceanic pCO2 will be evaluated within the model framework and compared with novel estimates derived from float data.
+Basic knowledge of a programming language (preferably Matlab or Python) is required.
 Familiarity with marine biogeochemistry is desired by not required.

-(This project can be extended into a Junior Project or Senior Thesis.
-Feel free to contact me for more information.
+(This project can be extended into a Junior Project or Senior Thesis depending on the availability of the Princeton sponsor.
+Feel free to contact me for more information)